Updated in 2023

 What does CodeChef do?

 Hosting thousands of challenges and user solutions, CodeChef is an online community and platform where software engineers can complete practice problems to prepare for technical interviews.
 Ranging in level from beginner to advanced, the challenges test users’ skills in algorithms, binary search, array size, and more.
-Each problem is tagged by difficulty level and topic, so users can easily find problems that address specific skills and concepts.
+In fact, each problem is tagged by difficulty level and topic.
+So, users can easily find problems that address specific skills and concepts.

 Who is CodeChef for?

 Intermediate and advanced software engineers who are looking to advance their skills and learn new techniques to prepare for technical interviews could benefit from using CodeChef’s exercises.
-Users should have a strong background in databases, algorithms, and arrays.
+However, uers should have a strong background in databases, algorithms, and arrays.

 What does CodeChef cost?
 How much work is involved?